microsoft/vscode-azure-account/README.md

 # Azure Account and Sign-In
 The Azure Account extension provides a single Azure sign-in and subscription filtering experience for all other Azure extensions.
+It makes Azure's Cloud Shell service available in VS Code's integrated terminal.

 ## Commands